Esri/data-collection-ios/docs/index.md

 Web maps can include a list of bookmarks.
 Each bookmark consists of a map extent (visible area) and a name.
 Bookmarks can be authored in ArcGIS Pro and the ArcGIS Web Map Viewer.

-You can click the Bookmark item in Extras to see a list of bookmarks in the map.
+You can select the Bookmark item in Extras to see a list of bookmarks in the map.
 Selecting a bookmark will show that bookmark's extent.

 ![Screenshot showing bookmarks on iPhone](/docs/images/component-bookmarks-iphone.png)

 ### View the map's layers

-You can click the Layers item in Extras to view the symbology for each layer.
+You can select the Layers item in Extras to view the symbology for each layer.
 You can "flip" the switch control to hide or show each layer.
-Clicking the "chevron" button to the left of the layer name will hide or show the symbology, if any, for each layer.
+Tapping the "chevron" button to the left of the layer name will hide or show the symbology, if any, for each layer.

 ![Screenshot showing layers on iPhone](/docs/images/component-layers-iphone.png)